Chronic pelvic pain in women

 Preparing for your appointment

 You're likely to start by seeing your family doctor or a doctor who specializes in conditions affecting the female reproductive tract (gynecologist).
-Depending on the suspected cause of your pain, you may eventually be referred to a specialist in digestive system problems (gastroenterologist) or a specialist in urinary and gynecological problems (urogynecologist).
+Depending on the suspected cause of your pain, he or she may refer you to a specialist in digestive system problems (gastroenterologist), a specialist in urinary and gynecologic problems (urogynecologist) or a specialist in musculoskeletal pain (physiatrist or physical therapist).

 What you can do